The Royal Regalia

 The Present Day Royal Attire

-The Turban (Thalai Pahai) is made of pure raw silk or Georgette.
-The length of the turban is 10 meters long and in front of the headdress a Sarpech with a white further is pinned.
-The turban is a symbol of royalty and dignity.
+The Turban (Thalai Pahai) still continues to be used in place of the crown.
+Historically it has been worn by royalty and nobles.
+The turban is a wrapped headdress made from a length of fabric and can be tied in many ways.
+It is made of pure raw silk or georgette.
+The length of the turban is 10 meters long and in front of the headdress a Sarpech studded with precious stones and with a white heron feather is attached to it.
+The Turban is a symbol of royalty and dignity.

 The Sarpech is a traditional Turban ornament regarded as symbol of power and wealth.
 The Turban ornament is not just an ornament but is something with great significance and a combination of emotion values and meaning.
 Each piece has been carefully selected and designed by the professional jeweller.
 The Sarpech has been made once and so far it shines its uniqueness.
 Each precious stone reveal something likewise.